 The actuary and IFRS 17

 The business of insurance is unique in that the primary cost of the product is unknown at the time of sale, and it may take many years before that cost is certain.
-In most businesses, accountants and business professionals can apply accounting rules to determine results of the business and compare to similar entities.
-The insurance industry, in contrast, requires the application of actuarial science to determine results, and then to merge those results with accounting rules in order to produce a meaningful financial statement.
-Thus, the determination of financial results for the insurance business can be very complicated; whether the business is long duration, such as selling life insurance contracts that last for the policyholders’ lifetimes; or short duration with a long tail, such as selling workers compensation insurance to employers obligated to pay lifetime medical costs for employees suffering permanent injury.
+In most businesses, accountants and business professionals can apply accounting rules to determine business results and compare to similar entities.
+In contrast, the insurance industry requires the application of actuarial science to determine results, and then to merge those results with accounting rules in order to produce a meaningful financial statement.
+Thus, the determination of financial results for any insurance business can be very complicated and contain additional uncertainty due to changing estimates of financial results, potential adjustments or policies written in the past.
+Past results can be uncertain whether the business is long duration, such as selling life insurance contracts that last for the policyholders’ lifetimes, or short duration with a long tail, such as selling workers compensation insurance to employers obligated to pay lifetime medical costs for employees suffering permanent injury.

 For a business as complex as insurance, accounting rules should never be expected to provide a perfect picture of results.
 This is not to say accounting rules do not allow users of financial statements to compare results of similar entities – they indeed do.
-However, with stagnant accounting rules, accountants and actuaries can become complacent and forget that the true picture of results is more complex than any set of rules has the ability to portray.
+However, with stagnant accounting rules, accountants and actuaries can become complacent and forget that the true picture of results is more complex than any set of rules could portray.

 International Financial Reporting Standard (IFRS) 17

-IFRS 17, which the implementation was recently delayed from 2021 to 2023, is the most important accounting change for the insurance industry in at least 20 years, and it has been over 10 years in the making.
+IFRS 17, which is now effective for reporting periods beginning on or after January 1, 2023, is the most important accounting change for the insurance industry in at least 20 years, and it has been over 10 years in the making.
 IFRS 17 represents an opportunity for collaboration between the actuarial and accounting professions, that happens only once or twice in a career, to create standards for the next generation.
-The current transformation of the insurance industry toward using increasingly complex models and analytics, IT resources and data sources increases the opportunity for companies to benefit from IFRS implementation.
-While the text of IFRS 17 is virtually complete, it may take some time for a clear set of acceptable judgments, practices and documentation to evolve.
+The current transformation of the insurance industry toward using increasingly complex models, analytics, IT resources and data sources increases the opportunity for companies to benefit from IFRS implementation.
+While the text of IFRS 17 is complete, there may be additional amendments and it will take some time for a clear set of acceptable judgments, practices and documentation to evolve.

-Below are seven areas, affecting both life and health and property/casualty (P&C) insurers, that will require actuarial judgment and documentation for IFRS 17 compliance:
+Below are eight areas, affecting both life and health (L&H) and property and casualty (P&C) insurers, that will require actuarial judgment and documentation for IFRS 17 compliance:

 1. Risk adjustment methodology: Risk adjustment will be a key driver in determining insurance profit.
 IFRS 17 provides some guidance.
 There is significant flexibility in selecting policy, methodology and assumptions.